-- □ For requests, the window displays the number of new requests and the number of inprogress requests assigned to you. - □ For work orders, the window displays the number of draft work orders and open work orders assigned to you. - □ For purchase orders, the window displays the number of draft purchase orders and issued purchase orders assigned to you.
+- □ For requests, the window displays the number of new requests and the number of inprogress requests assigned to you.
+Graphs break down these numbers by date, priority, and status. - For work orders, the window displays the number of draft work orders and open work orders assigned to you.
+Graphs break down these numbers by "Work End Date", priority, and status. - □ For purchase orders, the window displays the number of draft purchase orders and issued purchase orders assigned to you.

-The Refresh button in this window updates the numbers to reflect any recent changes made by other people.
+The Refresh button in this window updates the numbers and graphs to reflect any recent changes made by other people.